 Importance of Distribution Management

-Distribution channels play a crucial role in successfully distributing the products to the consumers.
+Channel partnerships streamline distribution and play a crucial role in successfully distributing the products to the consumers.
 The markets are growing rapidly, and thus, the complexities of product distribution have also increased.
 Therefore, there is a requirement for distribution channels.
 The following is the importance of distribution channels:

 Since your customers are in direct contact with your distribution channels, they can play a crucial role as a salesperson.
 It helps in creating a new product by promoting it in the market.
 You can also assure pre and post-sales service with the distribution channel.
 You can also use these channels to get valuable feedback from your customers.

 You can efficiently distribute your inventory with the help of intermediary channels.
 This is economical, and it narrows down the gap between you and the customers.
 With the intermediate channels, you can also reduce the number of transactions involved in reaching the products to the end consumers.
 However, these transactions are eliminated automatically when you sell your products directly to consumers through online channels.